likerberi/flutterStep/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-M1 Mac, this platform has not full compatibilty yet.
+M1 Mac, this platform has not full compatible yet.
 (Some issues will be covered by re-boot or rebuild.)